 The body naturally starts to lose muscle mass and tone as we age (typically around 30), causing overall weaker firmness.
-Also around this age, collagen production begins to slow down, resulting in less elasticity in our skin—which is why it’s important to add collagen back into your daily routine (Poosh’s Blueberry and Lemon Collagen Vibes from their collaboration with Vital Proteins is a great source).
+Also around this age, collagen production begins to slow down, resulting in less elasticity in our skin—which is why it’s important to add collagen back into your daily routine (Poosh’s shop carries a great choice, The Beauty Chef’s Collagen Inner Beauty Boost Supercharged)

 When it comes to our body parts, the three areas that I feel are most affected by gravity as we age are the rear, arms, and breasts.
 Today I’m focusing on the chest by sharing (and showing) four moves you can add to your fitness rotation to help defy gravity and prevent saggy boobs.
 Learn the exercises to firm up your breasts below.